ajs476/CS430ezview/README.md

 Load in a ppm image and transform it using OpenGL.

 Usage:
-Run the included make file and an OpenGL window will appear.
-The following commands transform the loaded image.
+1.)
+Run the included make file.
+2.)
+Execute the following commands to execute the compiled code: ./ezview 123.ppm 3.)
+An OpenGL window will appear.
+The following commands transform the loaded image:

-Commands:
+Keyboard Commands:
 - Left and Right Arrow keys rotate the image in either direction by 90 degrees
 - Up and down keys zoom in or out from the image
 - S and A keys shear the image to either the left or right in the X direction